htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 Claimed/Suspended
     If both the ``WANT_SUSPEND`` and ``SUSPEND`` expressions evaluate to TRUE, the machine suspends the job (transition **14**).

-If a *condor_checkpoint* command arrives, or the ``PERIODIC_CHECKPOINT`` expression evaluates to TRUE, there is no state change.
-The startd has no way of knowing when this process completes, so periodic checkpointing can not be another state.
-Periodic checkpointing remains in the Claimed/Busy state and appears as a running job.

 From the Claimed/Suspended state, the following transitions may occur: